 Most provinces in Canada, except Alberta, have voluntary food labelling programs that help consumers easily identify locally produced, processed, and manufactured products.
 With the help of Albertans and stakeholders, we can develop a recognized voluntary label with consistent standards applied to all Alberta-made products.

-Feedback will be collected on how to implement the voluntary labelling program, including criteria for using the label.
+Feedback was collected on how to implement the voluntary labelling program, including criteria for using the label.

 Survey closed February 19, 2022